Friday, May 30, 2008

 1 quart unsweetened soy milk

-liquid lecithin
+liquid lecithin or oil

 *Note about size and shape of casserole dish.
 We used round and deep 3 quart casseroles (we served family style at all 10-12 tables).
 I find this to be a good thing, because there is less surface area at the top of the cooking food and less liquid evaporates.
 Remember, you are cooking the pasta in the oven and it will need to stay submerged as long as possible.
 I have made this in a 9x13 rectangular pan, but it dries out more quickly.
 Not really a problem per say, it's just better if you have a deeper dish.